Weinstein handlebodies for complements of smoothed toric divisors: Combinatorial Possibilities for Delzant Polytopes and resulting Weinstein divisor complements

 \end{proof}

-We are now ready to prove the main result in this subsection.
+We are now ready to prove the main result of this subsection.

-\begin{proof} (of Theorem~\ref{proposition slopes}.)
-Pick all the different vectors among $(a_i,b_i),$ $i=1,\ldots, k$ and make a fan $F$.
+\begin{proof}[Proof of Theorem~\ref{proposition slopes}.]
+From the collection of vectors $(a_i,b_i),$ $i=1,\ldots, k$, we take the largest possible pairwise distinct subset and use these to make a fan $F$.
 As explained in the proof of Lemma \ref{lemma normals} we can complete the fan $F$ to a regular fan $F'$ by adding new vectors so that every two adjacent vectors form a $\mathbb{Z}^2$-basis.
-Next, for every chosen vector $(a_i,b_i),$ if $N_i\geq 1$ is the number of times this vector appears in the given collection $(a_i,b_i),$ $i=1,\ldots, k,$ we add $N_i$ vectors $j(a_i,b_i)+u_i,$ $j=1,\ldots N_i$ to the fan $F'$ as explained in the proof of Lemma \ref{lemma blowup}.
-Here $u_i$ denotes the vector adjacent to the vector $(a_i,b_i)$ in the counter clockwise direction in the fan $F'$.
-Note that, even if the vector $(a_i,b_i)$ appears only once in the given collection, we have to add an additional vector $(a_i,b_i)+u,$ in order to obtain the vertex with the slope $(a_i,b_i)$ in the corresponding polytope.
-This way we obtain a complete and regular fan $F''$ and any Delzant polytope given by the fan $F''$ is a polytope with desired slopes. \end{proof}
+Next, for every chosen vector $(a_i,b_i),$ if $n_i\geq 1$ is the number of times this vector appears in the given collection $(a_i,b_i),$ $i=1,\ldots, k,$ we add $n_i$ vectors $j(a_i,b_i)+u_i,$ $j=1,\ldots n_i$ to the fan $F'$ as explained in the proof of Lemma \ref{lemma blowup}.
+Here $u_i$ denotes the vector in $F'$ adjacent to the vector $(a_i,b_i)$ in the counter clockwise direction.
+Note that even if the vector $(a_i,b_i)$ appears only once in the given collection, we have to add an additional vector $(a_i,b_i)+u,$ in order to obtain the vertex with the slope $(a_i,b_i)$ in the corresponding polytope.
+This way we obtain a complete and regular fan $F''$, and any Delzant polytope given by the fan $F''$ is a polytope with desired slopes. \end{proof}